-- A. To qualify for health insurance, employees must work at least: (1) half of the full-time schedule stated by the Member (but no less than 17.5 hours per week) or (2) the minimum number of hours specified by the Member, whichever is greater.
-Employees may qualify for medical and vision (if applicable) coverage only if they don't meet the full-time schedule defined by the employer but meet the minimum number of hours (30) defined by the Patient Protection and Affordable Care Act. - B. No seasonal, temporary, or limited duration employees can be covered unless eligible under the Patient Protection and Affordable Care Act.
-Contract employees (through a temporary employment agency or personal services contract) and volunteers are not eligible for coverage. - C. Domestic partner coverage is available only to same-sex partners who file a Certificate of Registered Domestic Partnership with the applicable county.
-Same and opposite-sex domestic partners covered prior to January 1, 2016 due to completion of an Affidavit of Domestic Partnership remain eligible to be covered until the employee voluntarily terminates the coverage or the partnership dissolves.
+- A. To qualify for health insurance, employees must work at least: (1) 17.5 hours per week or (2) the minimum number of hours specified by the Member, whichever is greater.
+Employees may qualify for medical and vision (if applicable) coverage if they don't meet the hours requirement defined by the employer but meet the minimum number of hours (30) defined by the Patient Protection and Affordable Care Act. - B. No seasonal, temporary, or limited duration employees can be covered unless eligible under the Patient Protection and Affordable Care Act.
+Contract employees (through a temporary employment agency or personal services contract) and volunteers are not eligible for coverage. - C. Employers have the choice to allow domestic partnership eligibility by electing domestic partnership coverage when completing their RFC.
+Domestic partner coverage is only available to partners that file a Certificate of Registered Domestic Partnership within the applicable Oregon county.
+Same and opposite sex domestic partners covered prior to January 1, 2016 due to completion of an Affidavit of Domestic Partnership remain eligible to be covered until the employee voluntarily terminates the coverage or the partnership dissolves.

-The Member agrees to charge employees covering a domestic partner and his/her eligible children, the applicable imputed value amount.
+The Member agrees to charge employees covering a domestic partner and his/her eligible children the applicable imputed value amount.